 At a time when a majority of customer service agents are doing their jobs from home, logistical, technical, and security constraints have emerged as key obstacles for brands looking to make a quick recovery.
-Considering the pandemic's long-term trajectory and the resulting changes in the ways customers, brands, and agents access and deliver support, CX leaders must rethink their approach to people, processes, and technology.
+Considering the pandemic's long-term trajectory and the resulting changes in how customers, brands, and agents access and deliver support, CX leaders must rethink their approach to people, processes, and technology.
 The physical constraints arising from extended stay-at-home rules have provided contact centers an opportunity to build a resilient customer service function for the 21st century.

-With remote work becoming a permanent possibility for contact centers globally, CX leaders need to create effective onboarding programs for remote agents.
+With remote work becoming a permanent possibility for contact centers globally, CX leaders must create effective onboarding programs for remote agents.
 For years, one of the significant challenges facing the contact center industry has been turnover.
 Depending on who you ask, the customer support function has an annual turnover rate of between 35 and 45%.
 And that figure is pre-pandemic, which means agents working at physical office locations are already disengaged with their work.
 What happens when they go remote?
 There is a high likelihood of turnover rates increasing once the economy stabilizes and unemployment decreases.

 Here’s where remote agent onboarding can make a lasting business impact for organizations looking to contain recruitment costs and improve agent engagement.
 Before we dive into the how, let’s start with the what.